Sports in Massachusetts: High school

-The Massachusetts Interscholastic Athletic Association (MIAA) is an organization that sponsors activities in thirty-three sports, comprising 374 public and private high schools in the U.S. state of Massachusetts.
+The Massachusetts Interscholastic Athletic Association (MIAA) is an organization that sponsors activities in thirty-three sports, with 383 public and private member high schools in Massachusetts as of November 2023.
 The MIAA is a member of the National Federation of State High School Associations (NFHS), which writes the rules for most U.S. high school sports and activities.
-The MIAA was founded in 1978, and was preceded by both the Massachusetts Secondary School Principals' Association (MSSPA) (1942–78) and the Massachusetts Interscholastic Athletic Council (MIAC) (1950–78).
+Established in 1978, the MIAA succeeded the Massachusetts Secondary School Principals' Association (MSSPA), which operated from 1942 to 1978, and the Massachusetts Interscholastic Athletic Council (MIAC), active from 1950 to 1978.

-Rugby will become the MIAA's 35th sport in 2016, following a 2015 MIAA vote that passed by a wide majority.
-As of 2015, there are 19 boys’ teams and 5 girls’ teams across the state, with the majority of the Catholic Conference schools fielding rugby teams.
+In 2016, the MIAA recognized rugby as the 35th sport following a vote in 2015 that passed by a wide majority.
+As of 2022, there are 19 MIAA boys’ teams and 7 MIAA girls’ teams across the state.
+By 2025, four boys' teams were competing in Division I and seven in Division II, while four girls' teams competed in Division I.